 What to do when process development with Design of Experiment fails?

 Design of Experiment failed to identify a suitable process.
-An industrial separation problem of a polishing step using a two-step elution was considered.
+An industrial separation problem of a polishing step using two-step elution was considered.
 The challenge was to separate an antibody from a mixture from critical aggregates and fragments, while keeping adsorber material as well as maintaining high yield and purity.
-A process development approach basing on a platform process, in combination with DoE failed to find any suitable process better than 65% yield.
+A process development approach based on a platform process, in combination with DoE failed to find any suitable process better than a 65% yield.